Welcome Family Members

 Dear family members,

 Thank you for lending your support to an experience that may be one of the most exciting and significant events of your student's collegiate life.
 Studying abroad provides students an opportunity to engage with the world’s languages, cultures, and communities; explore issues of global concern; and better understand themselves within the context of the United States and the broader global community, all while earning academic credit toward completion of their KU degrees.
-We are so pleased that your student has chosen to participate in an international academic program through the KU Office of Study Abroad.
+We are so pleased that your student is exploring or has chosen to participate in an international academic program through the KU Office of Study Abroad.

 As the date of your student's departure approaches, I would encourage you to consider getting a passport if you do not already have one.
-In the past, we have had times when a student has become ill or has been injured and the presence of a family member was desirable.
-While these types of incidents are uncommon, it’s certainly advisable to be able to join the student abroad, if needed.
+In the past, we have had times when a student has become ill or has been injured and the presence of a parent was desirable.
+While these types of incidents are uncommon, it’s certainly advisable to be able to join your student, if needed.
 Information on applying for and obtaining a U.S. passport is available at https://travel.state.gov/content/passports/en/passports.html.
 If you have a passport, please review your document to ensure it will remain valid for a minimum of six months following the end of your student's study abroad program.

 Please bookmark this page as a handy quick reference while your student is abroad.
 If you have particular questions or concerns you would like to discuss, I urge you to contact our office.